Principal

 Since then, Rosalie has acquired a B. Health Science, majoring in Rehabilitation, while working as a Community Support worker, and then as a SESTA driver, driving special needs children to and from school.

-She had some prior insight into civil engineering as her son and daughter-in-law are civil engineers in Christchurch.
+Prior to joining NZET Rosalie had some insight into civil engineering as her son and daughter-in-law are both civil engineers in Christchurch.

 When not at work, she is involved in the community and supports her husband in his freelance television production job.